jrengdahl/cross/README.md

 ## Cygwin issues

 I build these toolchains on a Windows 10 PC using Cygwin.
-Following the ct-ng instruction, I enable case-sensitive filenames on the build machine.
+Following the ct-ng instructions, I enabled case-sensitive filenames on the build machine.

 I want the toolchains to be useable in both
 Cygwin and non-Cygwin environments.
-In order to do this I need to copy two of the Cygwin DLLs into the toolchain's bin directory, and move or copy two directories.
-I don't entirely understand why
+In order to do this I need to copy two of the Cygwin DLLs into the toolchain's bin directory, and move or copy two directories (see the file SetupOpenMP.txt).

 If you run the toolchains in a Cygwin environment it is necessary that the version of the DLLs in the toolchain bin directory match the Cygwin version.
 I recommend that you update your Cygwin,